thisismydesign/cryptofolio/README.md

 Structuring the project:
 - There's no consensus (e.g. [1](https://www.infoworld.com/article/3204205/node-js/7-keys-to-structuring-your-nodejs-app.html), [2](https://blog.risingstack.com/node-hero-node-js-project-structure-tutorial/)) but it doesn't matter from the framework point of view.
 I've decided to structure the project as described [here](https://blog.risingstack.com/node-hero-node-js-project-structure-tutorial/).
 The main idea (similar to [Angular's generator](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services)) is to organize around features, not roles.
 Additionally I will store the business logic in an `app` folder.

+Technical notes:

+- In order for `sinon` stubbing to work the stubbed method cannot be used in the same module.
+In other words stubbing a module endpoint will only stub the module endpoint and not the internal usage of the method referenced upon `module.exports`.